Why did you choose to join Mott MacDonald?

-I’ve recently transferred to the Sydney office to lead the ‘digital delivery’ side of projects in the transport sector.
+Not long ago I transferred from London to the Sydney office to run the ‘digital delivery’ side of projects in the transport sector.
 That means working with the design teams to apply the latest technology and systematic collaboration theory to how we work as a team, improving how we produce our designs, collaborate, and deliver them to our clients.
 Basically I manage how the design information flows through the team and ends up on the client’s desk - these days normally as an information-rich virtual model.
-I also get to play with some fun technology: virtual or augmented reality applications for immersive design reviews for example.
+Part of my time has been spent seconded into government to advise on information management and digital delivery.

 When you’re not in the office where can you be found?

 Outside.
-Hiking, surfing, windsurfing, snowboarding, kayaking, on the bike, out for a run, or reading a book in the sunshine.
+Hiking, kitesurfing, windsurfing, snowboarding, kayaking, on the bike, out for a run, or reading a book in the sunshine.
 I’m a member of my local church, so might be out for a drink or a meal with that crowd.
-For the last few years I’ve also been on the UK Board of a charity for an orphan children’s home in the Punjab, India – that’s been a great learning experience and the kids are a delightful bunch.
+For the last few years I’ve sat on the board for a charity, which has been an excellent opportunity to develop some new skills as well as do something positive.

 What would your perfect day consist of?